Write a benchmark#

 An objective class should define 4 methods:

 : allows to specify the data.
-See the data as a dictionary of Python variables without any constraint.evaluate_result(x)
+See the data as a dictionary of Python variables without any constraint.
+In the following example, the data contains only one variableX

-: it allows to evaluate the objective for a given value of the iterate, here calledx
+: it allows to evaluate the output of the different methods, here calledX_hat

 (the objective value) and all other keys should havefloat

-values allowing to track more than one value of interest (e.g. train and test errors).get_objective()
+values allowing to track more than one value of interest (e.g. train and test errors).get_one_result()

 An objective class needs to inherit from a base class,